-As the Mississippi sun blazes overhead and humidity soars, residents brace for yet another scorching Fourth of July weekend and summer.
+As the Mississippi sun blazes overhead and humidity soars, residents brace for yet another scorching week of summer.

 Surviving the intense southern heat requires more than just staying indoors or avoiding the sun.
 Many Mississippians are familiar with the strategies it takes to beat the heat, but whether it’s your first summer down south or your 50th, putting these practices into play will help keep everyone cool through the dog days of summer.